viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{% expand "Want to limit the number of shown classifications or detections?
 Click here." %}}

-If you are seeing a lot of classifications or detection, you can set a minimum confidence threshold.
+If you are seeing a lot of classifications or detections, you can set a minimum confidence threshold.

 On the configuration page of the vision service in the top right corner, click **{}** (Switch to advanced).
 Add the following JSON to the JSON configuration to set the `default_minimum_confidence` of the detector: